Sevnhutsjr/LSE-DS105-Wandermetrics/README.md

 # Step 1: Data Collection and Preliminary Cleaning

 The first step in our project involves data collection and preliminary data cleaning.
-We use two notebooks for this process, both located in the **Code** folder.
+We use two notebooks for this process, both located in the **Data&Outlier_Analysis** folder.

 1. [dep&ret_tickets_data.ipynb](https://github.com/Sevnhutsjr/LSE-DS105-Wandermetrics/blob/main/Code/dep%26ret_tickets_data.ipynb): This notebook is used for weekly data collection.
 It gathers data on both departure and return flight tickets.
 After the data is collected, we perform an initial cleaning process.
 This involves selecting the necessary columns and ensuring that the data frames for each city are coherent.
 This cleaned data provides a comprehensive view of the flight details, including both departure and return flights.[dep&ret_tickets_data](https://github.com/Sevnhutsjr/LSE-DS105-Wandermetrics/tree/main/dep%26ret_flights): Here is the data collected.